Applying the effective-source approach to frequency-domain self-force calculations: Lorenz-gauge gravitational perturbations: Introduction

 When making self-force calculations, an important consideration is the practical regularization technique to be employed.
 All the techniques derive from the same fundamental regularization procedure, but different techniques suit different calculational approaches.
 One of the most commonly employed techniques is the mode-sum prescription \cite{mode-sum-orig}.
 This approach relies on the mode-decomposition rendering the individual modes of the retarded field solution finite at the particle's location and has had much success with 1+1 time-domain and frequency-domain calculations.
 For 2+1 or 3+1 time-domain decompositions, where the retarded field remains divergent at the particle, so called `effective source' techniques were developed \cite{Barack-Golbourn, Vega-Detweiler}.
 This approach involves moving the contribution from the singular metric perturbation near the particle into the source.
 This procedure renders the otherwise divergent source finite and amenable to numerical treatment.

 To date all self-force calculations have been at first order in the mass ratio.
 The key motivation for the present work is to develop a set of techniques that can extend the work mentioned above to encompass second-order-in-the-mass-ratio calculations, with the aim of computing conservative gauge-invariant quantities \cite{Pound:2014}.
 This immediately suggests the basic form our approach should take: \begin{enumerate} \item Work in the Lorenz gauge.
 Currently the regularization procedure at second order in the mass ratio is best understood in the Lorenz-gauge \cite{Pound:2nd_order,Pound-Miller:2014}. \item Work in the frequency domain.
-At present it is not known how to stably evolve the monopole and dipole contributions to the Lorenz-gauge linearized Einstein equation \cite{Dolan-Barack:GSF_m_mode}.
+At present it is not known how to stably evolve the monopole and dipole contributions to the Lorenz gauge linearized Einstein equation \cite{Dolan-Barack:GSF_m_mode}.
 These instabilities are observed in $1+1$D, $2+1$D and $3+1$D time-domain decompositions on a Schwarzschild background, and similar instabilities have been seen in Kerr spacetime \cite{Dolan:Capra16}.
 Even if the multipole $l\ge2$ modes are evolved separately in the time domain, the $\ell=0,1$ modes must be solved in the frequency domain. \item Regularize with an effective source.
 Unlike at first order in the mass ratio, the individual multipole modes of the second-order retarded field diverge at the particle's location.
-This precludes the use of the mode-sum method for regularization as it requires the multipole modes of the retarded metric perturbation to be finite at particle's location. \end{enumerate} The details of points 2 and 3 were fleshed out by the authors in Ref.~\cite{Warburton-Wardell} using a toy scalar-field example.
-In this work we address point 1 and extend our previous scalar-field results to cover Lorenz-gauge gravitational perturbations on a Schwarzschild background spacetime.
+This precludes the use of the mode-sum method for regularization as it requires the multipole modes of the retarded metric perturbation to be finite at the particle's location. \end{enumerate} The details of points 2 and 3 were fleshed out by the authors in Ref.~\cite{Warburton-Wardell} using a toy scalar-field example.
+In this work we address point 1 and extend our previous scalar-field results to cover Lorenz-gauge gravitational perturbations generated by a point mass on a circular orbit in a Schwarzschild background spacetime.
+We leave for future work the issues of extending our approach to eccentric orbits (possibly making use of methods developed for the conventional mode-sum scheme \cite{Hopper:2015jxa}) and to a Kerr background spacetime (which would likely require more extensive modification due to the common practice of using radiation gauge and spin-weighted \emph{spheroidal} harmonics in order to achieve separability of the field equations \cite{Teukolsky,Teukolsky2}).